william-index/thewilliamanderson_com/source/blog/2015/speaking-to-machines.html.md

 Decimal    : 1000 100 10 1
 ```

-So <code>11</code> actually has the value of 3 in binary and 17 in Hexadecimal.
+So "<code>11</code>" (pronounced here "one one") actually has the decimal values of 3 and 17, when converted from binary and hexadecimal respectively.

 ### Maximum Values